apache/incubator-streampark-website/docs/user-guide/7-Variable.md

 ## Create Variable

-Variables are isolated between teams, there are independent variables under different teams, so you need to choose which Team to create variables before creating, Here we choose the default team, and then click the "Add New" button to start creating variables.
+Variables are isolated between teams, there are independent variables under different teams, so you need to choose which Team to create variables before creating, Here we choose the default team, and then click the `Add New` button to start creating variables.

 <img src="/doc/image/variable/create_variable.png"/><br></br>

-If the value of the variable is sensitive, such as a database password, you can turn on the "Desensitization" option when creating the variable, then the value of the variable will be displayed with "********" instead.
+If the value of the variable is sensitive, such as a database password, you can turn on the `Desensitization` option when creating the variable, then the value of the variable will be displayed with `********` instead.

 <img src="/doc/image/variable/create_variable_desensitization.png"/><br></br><br></br>